I found a stray but cannot keep it or have to give up my own pet. Can Rose’s Rescue take him or her?

 Where is Rose’s Rescue?
 Can I come and visit to see the dogs?

-Because our rescues are in foster homes or living in the prison being trained as cell dogs, it’s not feasible for people to “drop by” to see the dogs.
+Because our rescues are in foster homes, it’s not feasible for people to “drop by” to see the dogs.
 We also have a screening process that all adopters must go through before meeting any of our adoptables.
 Therefore, those interested must first fill out an adoption application before meeting the pets they are interested in at their foster homes.
 You may check our home page to see if there are any upcoming adoption events where we might have some of our available pets making an appearance for the general public to meet.

 Where do you get your dogs?